-Meal times just became increasingly fulfilled and tasty again with this butterflied sensationally sweet paprika roast chicken
+Paprika sweet roast chicken – Meals time just became increasingly fulfilled and tasty again with this butterflied generously seasoned chicken.

 Paprika has to be my absolute favourite spice in the world, with nutmeg and cinnamon in joint second place.
 I love using paprika in many of my main/savory dishes.
 One good example as to how fond I am of this spice would be my sweet spicy shrimp recipe which featured paprika as the star of the show.
 Paprika is a sweet ground spice that yields a wonderful red hue to many types of dishes.

-When paprika met roast chicken, trust me that’s when the true magic happened and my love for it has grown ten fold now.
+When paprika met roast chicken creating this sweet paprika roast chicken. trust me that’s when the true magic happened and my love for chicken has grown ten fold now.
 I know many inspiring cooks are intimated by cooking an entire bird, especially for special occasions which might include hosting for a large number of guests.
 Ultimately, I hope that my paprika sweet roast chicken will serve as a guideline for you all.

 While I don’t proclaim to be an expert, having watched the women in my family roast chicken over a course of years, almost decades I feel confident enough to share a recipe that I composed using a number of my favourite ingredients – paprika, garlic, thyme, parsley, pink salt, black pepper, agave nectar, dairy free butter and cayenne pepper.

 I used a relatively large bird for roasting, however, to start with, if it’s your first time I would advise buying a small sized chicken until you gain enough confidence to cook a bigger bird.
 Keep in mind if you do use a different sized bird to the recipe, the cooking time will vary.